-11. Double volume windows may be used as a singular design feature located on a significant position on an elevation, i.e. on a gable wall.
-The proportion should be maximum 75% of the wall plate height, and not exceed a vertical dimension of 3,2m.
+124. Double volume windows may be used as a singular design feature located on a significant position on an elevation, i.e. on a gable wall.
+The proportion should be maximum 75% of the wall plate height, and not exceed a vertical dimension of 3.2m.

-SHUTTERS
+\SHUTTERS

-- 12. The use of shutters on openings is encouraged, but must be functional. - 13.
-Installation must be approved before implementation. - 14.
-Style: Shutters may be internal, external, folding, sliding, louvres, or solid. - 15.
-Material: Shutters used with windows and doors can be manufactured only from natural or painted hardwood, or powder coated aluminium. - 16.
+- 12.13.
+The use of traditional shutters on openings is encouraged, but their purpose must be functional. - 13.14.
+Installation of shutters are considered a Phase one submission and must be approved before implementation. - 14.15.
+Style: Shutter operation s-may be internal, external, folding, sliding, louvres, or solid. - 15.16.
+Material: Shutters used with windows and doors can be manufactured -only from natural or painted hardwood, or powder coated aluminium in an approved colour. - 16.17.
 Colour: to comply with the colour palette as per the colour palette guidelines further in this manual.